p3lim-wow/LibContainer/README.md

 - Category based, container separated system:
 	- Comes with 15 categories
 	- Can be extended with plugins
+	- Items can be assigned manually (ctrl+right click)
 - Modular features
 	- Such as _money, search, auto-vendor junk, restack_ and more
 	- Can be extended with plugins